christensenacademy/christensen-academy/modular-curriculum/README.md

 * [](#)
 * [](#)
 * [](#)

+##Motivation
+The world of education is changing more than people realize.
+2012 has been marked by the advent of some amazing (and free) online learning platforms that give students around the world on-demand access to high-quality educational experiences.
+In fact, I would argue that most of these experiences are superior to those being offered in traditional classrooms.
+There are many reasons for this, but perhaps the most fundamental is the simple fact that they put the student in control of the learning process like never before.

+Instead of arguing over whether traditional or block scheduling will allow us (the teachers) to provide the best education to our students, we need to shift our perspective towards creating a more flexible model that allows and motivates our students to actively achieve the best education that the world has to offer.
+I'd like to suggest that this is not possible in the current model which attempts to move all students forward at a fixed pace.
+In the past, this rigid model was a logistical necessity.
+Today, however, this is no longer the case.
+We can do better.

+Of course, changing the model for an entire school would be foolhardy in the absense of either desperation or compelling evidence in favor of the new model.
+However, experimenting with a new model inside of a relatively small and isolated department (i.e., the computer science department), carries relatively little risk and the potential of great reward.

 ##Overview of the System
 The computer science curriculum would literally become a map of modules.
 The following is an example of what that map might look like for modules related to learing how to develop websites: